 If the estate is intestate or does not have a will, usually that estate will have to go through the formal probate process.
 This means that the court controls the entire sale and bidding process for the home.

 Every state has different rules, regulations, and practices for intestate probate sales, but generally they follow the same steps.
-Basically, the executor gets a house inspection done and then will need to find a top real estate agent to work with.
-The attorney may make suggestions of agents to work with, but it’s up to the executor to pick a skilled agent who will list, market, show, and ultimately sell the home.
+The executor has the house appraised, gets court approval to sell, and finds a top real estate agent to work with.

-Sometimes real estate agents will have Certified Probate Real Estate Specialist (CPRES) certification, which is helpful because they’ll be much more knowledgeable about court regulated probate home sales.
-Look for this certification on an agent’s profile or ask your probate attorney to hire a real estate agent with this certification for a more experienced probate agent.
+Some agents have Certified Probate Real Estate Specialist (CPRES) designations, so they’re knowledgeable about court regulated probate home sales.
+Look for this certification on an agent’s profile or ask your probate attorney to help you find a real estate agent with this certification.

 The ability to close the probate process and sell the home without court intervention depends on your state laws, so you’ll need to check in with your probate attorney.

 Probate can be a long and draining process, even if you’re not selling the property.
-It’s confusing and laws are very particular, and they vary from state to state.
-The best help you can give yourself is to research and find top professionals to guide you through the entire process.
+It’s confusing, the laws are very particular, and they vary from state to state.
+The best help you can give yourself is to connect with experienced professionals to guide you through the entire process.